CogFormer: Learn All Your Models Once: Experiments

 \subsection{Amortization gaps}

-To summarize the performance at each amortization level, we aggregate results across all model configurations and parameters and report absolute values in \autoref{tab:absolute-metrics}.
-Across all three model families, CogFormer ($\mathcal{F}$) and ($\mathcal{C}$) achieve NRMSE within ${\sim}15\%$ of the baseline, with posterior contraction declining by only $2$–$4\%$ in absolute terms---a consistent and modest cost of vastly expanded amortization.
+To summarize performance at each amortization level, we aggregate results across all model configurations and parameters, and report absolute values in \autoref{tab:absolute-metrics}.
+Across all three model families, CogFormer-$\mathcal{F}$ and CogFormer-$\mathcal{C}$ achieve NRMSE within ${\sim}15\%$ of the baseline, with posterior contraction declining by only $2$–$4\%$ in absolute terms---a consistent and modest cost of vastly expanded amortization.
 Calibration error in absolute values is consistently minimal across all three model families.
-Finally, posterior contraction tends to decrease with increasing amortization scope.
+Finally, posterior contraction tends to decrease with broader amortization scope.

-The C2ST results (see \autoref{tab:c2st}) show that while the marginal posteriors of CogFormer ($\mathcal{F}$), CogFormer ($\mathcal{C}$), and the single-posterior baseline are highly similar, there are detectable differences in their joint posteriors.
-This suggests that, when simulation budgets are matched, meta-amortization induces an amortization gap in capturing joint structure.
-The gap can be reduced by increasing the simulation budget for meta-amortization, as would be typical in practice.
+The C2ST results in~\autoref{tab:c2st} show that while the marginal posteriors of CogFormer-$\mathcal{F}$, CogFormer-$\mathcal{C}$, and the single-posterior baseline are highly similar, there are detectable differences in their joint posteriors.
+This suggests that, when simulation budgets are matched, meta-amortization induces an amortization gap in capturing the joint structure.
+The gap can be reduced by increasing the simulation budget for meta-amortization, as deemed typical in practice (see results in~\autoref{app:simulation-budget}).